LeHubca/lehub-website/docs/jekyll_events/_posts/2022-06-14-climate_justice_community_picnic_and_discussion_with_the_hub_team_friday_july_8th_from_5-7pm_at_trout_lake.md

 Time: 5-7pm\
 Location: Trout Lake*

-RSVP is required and you can do so here: tinyurl.com/2n73h5j3
+RSVP is required and you can do so here: [tinyurl.com/2n73h5j3](tinyurl.com/2n73h5j3)\

-\
 What to bring: Just yourself!
-And bring along your friends (but make sure they RSVP here)!
+And bring along your friends (but make sure they RSVP here: [tinyurl.com/2n73h5j3](tinyurl.com/2n73h5j3))!
 We will have snacks and drinks there for everyone to enjoy. 🍪 🧃\
 \
 *We will set up our picnic on the Victoria Drive side of the lake (If you're coming from Commercial-Broadway station, this would be the closer side of the park).
 Exact location within the park will be shared on the Facebook event ~30 minutes before the event begins.